chrisosaurus/calculi/README.md

 ## Lambda Assignment

-Minimum-viable lambda calculus with assignment interpreter.
+Untyped lambda calculus with assignment.

 To run an example